 To be considered full-time, an undergraduate student must be enrolled in 12 or more credits for the semester.
 The U.S. Department of Education and the Department of Veterans Affairs classifies a student enrolled in 9 to 11 credits as three-fourths time.
-Six to eight credits is considered half-time, and five credits or fewer is less than half-time.
+6 to 8 credits is considered half-time, and 5 credits or fewer is less than half-time.

 A student who starts with more than 12 credits in a semester may drop below a 12-credit course load; however, a residential student may not live in a residence hall while carrying fewer than 12 credits unless special written permission has been obtained.
 Students receiving financial aid should consult the Office of Financial Aid before dropping below a full course load.
 Students participating in NCAA intercollegiate sports must maintain a minimum credit course load unless they have been granted a special written exemption from the Director of Athletics.

 Also see the section on overload.